 }

-}In the above example we have two resources scratch_bool.this and scratch_string.this we are tying a replace to the scratch_bool.this.
-What this means is that if we were to update scratch_bool.this.in to be true the entire scratch_string.this resource would be replaced!
+}Here we have two resources, scratch_bool.this and scratch_string.this, and we're tying a replace to scratch_bool.this.
+So if we updated scratch_bool.this.in to true, the entire scratch_string.this resource would be replaced!

-This allows us to create really tight dependencies on resources that may not be otherwise related in our Terraform code.
-You should however be very careful using this as if the referenced resource changes then your resource will be replaced.
+This lets us create really tight dependencies between resources that might not otherwise be related in our Terraform code.
+Be careful with it though, because whenever the referenced resource changes, your resource gets replaced.

 I'm curious to see what else HashiCorp adds in this area.